 Test the knowledge and prepares our residents for the board examinations.
 PGY4 and 5 residents are assessed and trained to pass the oral examinations several times a year.

 A multitude of conferences specific to the rotations are attended on weekly basis.

 Laparoscopic Skills Laboratory

-Fundamental surgical skills including laparoscopy are learned in a skills laboratory located within the operating room suite.
-Monthly skills are mastered by the residents and tested by the attendings or chiefs for proficiency.
+Fundamental surgical skills including laparoscopy are learned in a skills laboratory located in the Education Resource Center.
 In addition, residents have the opportunity to travel to national meetings and further improve their laparoscopic techniques.

 At UVA you work hard, but we also give you time to rest.
 Interns and PGY-2 residents each get a calendar month of vacation.
 PGY-3 and above, each get three 9 day vacation blocks.
 You are granted time away to present at meetings which is separate from your vacation time.
 In addition, Chief residents are granted a week of conference leave where they are not required to present.
 During the Christmas/New Year period residents are each given 5 to 6 days off.
 Similarly on or around Thanksgiving each resident is given 2 days off.